 Violinist Gail Johansen has taught violin, viola and chamber music for 36 years as a studio teacher in Fairbanks.
 A registered Teacher Trainer with the Suzuki Association of the Americas, she is on the faculties of summer institutes across North America.
-She is president of the Fairbanks School of Talent Education and directs their Heart of Alaska Strings, a touring ensemble that has performed in Hawaii, New Mexico and Nevada.
+She is treasurer on the board of the Fairbanks School of Talent Education and directs their Heart of Alaska Strings, a touring ensemble that has performed in Hawaii, New Mexico and Nevada.
 As Artistic Director of the Fairbanks Suzuki Institute, she received the 2008 SAA “Creating Learning Community” award.
 She holds a Doctor of Musical Arts degree from Stanford University and Master of Music degree from the Cleveland Institute of Music.
 In 2009 Dr. Johansen was honored to receive the prestigious CIM Alumni Achievement Award.

 Dr. Johansen is associate concertmaster of the Fairbanks Symphony and the Arctic Chamber Orchestra and has played with these ensembles for 36 seasons.
 She is a founding member of the Alaska Chamber Players, performing both violin and viola with this ensemble.
 Her distinguished students are graduates of the Juilliard School, Cleveland Institute of Music, Shepherd School of Music, San Francisco Conservatory, Meadowmount, and Encore.
 She has four children, all accomplished musicians who share her love of music.